J.P. Crawford Player Props: Mariners vs. Angels

 |Games w/1+ RBI

-- Angels pitchers combined to allow 168 total home runs at a rate of one per game (11th in the league).
+- Angels pitchers combine to allow five home runs (one per game), the 10th-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.